-I stress that Tentacle is not a peer-reviewed scholarly scientific journal.
+I stress that Tentacle is not a peer-reviewed publication.
 Please do not see Tentacle as an easy way to get your original data published without going through the rigours of peer review.
 Tentacle is a newsletter and so it is primarily news items that I want, including summaries of your ongoing studies, rather than full, data-rich reports of your research.
 Those reports should be submitted to peer reviewed journals.
 I will increasingly decline to publish articles that I feel should be in the peer-reviewed literature, especially if they are long.

 Please make every effort to format your article, including fonts (Times New Roman), paragraphing styles, heading styles, and especially citations, in a way that makes it easy for me simply to paste your article into Tentacle, which is created in Microsoft Word.
-Please pay special attention to the format (paragraphing, fonts, etc.) in past issues.
+Please pay special attention to the format (paragraphing, fonts, font sizes, etc.) in past issues.
 TEMPLATES FOR ARTICLES ARE AVAILABLE (ASK ME).
 Conformance to the guidelines has improved – perhaps because of my many many reminders!
-But it still takes many many hours to format your submissions – please do it for us!
-Especially, please pay very careful attention to the format of references in the reference lists – it still takes inordinate amounts of time deleting commas, inserting colons, changing journal titles to italics, putting initials after not before names, deleting parentheses around dates and so on.
+But it still takes many many hours to format your submissions – please do it for me!
+Especially, please pay very careful attention to the format of references in the reference lists, especially punctuation – it still takes inordinate amounts of time deleting commas, inserting colons, changing journal titles to italics, putting initials after not before names, deleting parentheses around dates and so on.
 Here are examples of how it should be done – please follow them very carefully: